“Highsted is really good fun! You do exciting experiments in Chemistry that you wouldn’t do in primary school.”

 The school provides a comprehensive induction programme, covering various activities with their house tutors and prefects under the guidance of the Key Stage Three Pastoral Manager, in order to facilitate the settling-in process.

 …to secure a place in Year 7.
-From September 2016, pupils seeking a place at Highsted Grammar School will be able to take an additional, optional test at the school in September.
+From September 2016, pupils seeking a place at Highsted Grammar School have been able to take an additional, optional test at the school in September.
 A selective assessment through the Highsted test will have equal status for a place in Year 7 as a pass in the Kent test.
 The assessment will comprise of:

 - a computer-based test to assess verbal ability, numeracy and non-verbal reasoning;